-1 Executive summary 3 2 Introduction 3 3 Background: key challenges and road space interventions 4 4 Motivations for contestation 5 4.1 Cities for people, not for cars 5 4.2 Public mentality towards travelling by car 6 4.3 Consideration of citizens' needs in public consultations and decision-making.
-7 5 Participation in decision-making processes and public deliberation 8 5.1 Facilitating public debate to improve engagement in decision-making 8 5.2 Challenging technocratic approaches to decision-making 10 5.3 Advocating for better sequencing of measures to reallocate road space 11 6 Conclusions 12 7 Interviews 14
+1 Executive summary 3 2 Introduction 3 3 Background: key challenges and road space interventions 4 4 Motivations for contestation 6 4.1 Cities for people, not for cars 6 4.2 Public mentality towards travelling by car 7 4.3 Consideration of citizens' needs in public consultations and decision-making.
+8 5 Participation in decision-making processes and public deliberation 9 5.1 5.2 5.3 Facilitating public debate to improve engagement in decision-making Challenging technocratic approaches to decision-making Advocating for better sequencing of measures to reallocate road space 9 11 6 Conclusions 6.1 Future scenarios in a changed political context 14 7 Interviews 15

 Streets are contested spaces, as different actors and stakeholders hold differing views on how space should be allocated across different transport modes and non-transport activities.
 Based on interviews with a range of stakeholders and non-government actors, this report examines the claims that are made regarding the allocation and use of road space.
 It also explores the ways in which different stakeholders mobilise their claims, to government actors or within the broader public sphere.
-It complements the work on organizational, institutional and political dimensions of road space reallocation1.
+It complements the work on organizational, institutional and political dimensions of road space reallocation.
+The content of this city portrait has been updated by the Sciences Po team throughout the project's lifetime to include developments taking place since July 2019, including a changed political outlook and measures adopted in the context of the COVID-19 crisis.

-In Constanţa there is strong pressure on road spaces to accommodate private vehicles, public transport, walking and cycling.
+In Constanța there is strong pressure on road spaces to accommodate private vehicles, public transport, walking and cycling.
 The city has introduced new schemes to reallocate road space to walking and cycling, such as the pedestrianisation of Ovidiu Square and refurbishment of the promenade around the Casino.
 Efforts to rebalance the allocation of road space between private vehicles, cyclists and pedestrians are continuing, with a new parking strategy and plans to invest in upgraded public transport facilities.

-Interviews with a range of stakeholders and NGOs found that Constanţa has an emerging network of civil society groups and public actors under the current administration, who support sustainable mobility and are engaging in a range of activities to build public awareness and support.
+Interviews with a range of stakeholders and NGOs found that Constanța has an emerging network of civil society groups and public actors under the current administration, who support sustainable mobility and are engaging in a range of activities to build public awareness and support.
 These range from direct advocacy with the municipality and state actors, to more indirect approaches to improve public education about urban planning and mobility.
 PMC's goal is to restrict access for cars in the city centre, through pedestrianisation and shared spaces, supported by the current parking strategy.
 Alongside these interventions, there is active public debate about the level of access that cars should have access to inner areas, as well as a legal case in opposition to removing car parks for commuters.